ekatzenstein/create-react-app-fullstack/README.md

 * [Using create-react-app with React Router + Express.js](https://medium.com/@patriciolpezjuri/using-create-react-app-with-react-router-express-js-8fa658bf892d)
 * [How to get "create-react-app" to work with your API](https://www.fullstackreact.com/articles/using-create-react-app-with-a-server/)
 * [Bones](https://github.com/queerviolet/bones)

-Currently, this repo adds *Express* and *Sequelize* to the mix for create-react-app.
-On the backlog are *Redux* and *SASS*, but some of the links above already have functionality for that.

 Last, this project was built at a hackathon at [Full Stack Academy](https://www.fullstackacademy.com/).
 Development is ongoing.